isliese/CPSC-33511-Project2/README.md

 ## Problem
 The Opponent Avoidance Problem
-The staged opponent avoidance problem is a puzzle that comes from a modified real-life scenario, where soccer players of a team maneuver through an opponent-filled field in order to find a safe passage to reach the goal post.
+The staged opponent avoidance problem is a puzzle that comes from a modified real-life scenario, where soccer players of a team maneuver through an opponent-filled field to find a safe passage to reach the goalpost.

 <br>